m-kru/Reconfigurable-Computing-Project-Layout/README.md

 1. Use 2 spaces for indentation in `.core` files.
 This is enough to make them readable.
 However, what is more important, this will make your file look coherent and uniform, even in case of dictionaries as list items.
-This is becase `- ` (hyphen + space) occupies the same space as 2 space characters.
+This is because `- ` (hyphen + space) occupies the same space as 2 space characters.
 2. Put `.core` files as close to the related HDL files as possible.
 The recommended way is to make separate directory for each distinct core and put there all HDL files and `.core` file.
-HDL filse might be further grouped into subdirectories.
+HDL files might be further grouped into subdirectories.
 However, such approach is not always handy or even possible.
 Sometimes project depends on an external library, that does not have `.core` files at all.
 In such case make separate directory solely for `.core` files.